Citi Design System (CDS)

 180 countries.
 Hundreds of products and services.
 Thousands of designers and engineers.

-At that scale, consistency in design and user experience is brutal, but vital.
+At that scale, ensuring consistency in design is brutal, but vital.

-Enter the Citi Design System (CDS) Team, which governs design, development, and usage of reusable design components, like Accordions, Dropdown Menus and the like.
+Enter the Citi Design System (CDS) Team, which governs the design, development, and use of reusable design components.
+Things like Accordions, Dropdown Menus, and so on.

-As the team's sole writer for three years, I wrote guideline documentation for all of said components.
-Here, I've curated sections from two widely used components to demonstrate my approach to standardizing guidelines for designers and developers across the globe.
+As the team's sole writer, I was responsible for writing guideline documentation for all of said components.
+Here, I've curated sections from two widely used components, demonstrating my approach to standardized guidelines for designers and developers across the globe.

-See the full versions of these and other guidelines here:
+See the full versions of these and other component guidelines I wrote:

 Rather than treating the Accordion as a purely visual component, I defined it as a content-management pattern with clear linguistic hierarchy.